 And one final tip, if you go into therapy expecting unilateral change from your spouse, you’ll waste time and money.
 At the end of the day, have peace knowing that you only have control over your own choices.
 Gave marriage counseling your all?
 Whatever happens, good for you!
 No matter what, focusing on your personal growth will improve your life.

 Do you have questions about legal options that can help your marriage?
 To learn more about reconciliation agreements and temporary child support and custody orders during a trial separation, we can help.
-To schedule a free consultation with one of our experienced family law attorneys, please call us at 888-888-0919 to set up your appointment or use our email form.
+To schedule an initial consultation with one of our experienced family law attorneys, please call us at 888-888-0919 to set up your appointment or use our email form.